Degwy/budgeting/e2e/README.md

 # 2. Plan Components
 ## 2.1.
 Objectives
-The general goal of this test effort will be to test budgeting app functinality across its two modules: Budgeting and Repots.
+The general goal of this test effort will be to test budgeting app functionality across its two modules: Budgeting and Reports.
 Also, the integration between these modules.

 ## 2.2.
 Testing Components
 This app functionality will be tested at three levels:
 The functionality of Budget module and testing the function of adding amounts with different categories and validating summation and subtraction operations.
-The functinality of Reports moduleand the relation between charts and charts’s map guide in these components:
+The functionality of Reports module and the relation between charts and charts’s map guide in these components:
 - Inflow vs Outflow
 - Spending by Category.